 Identification of Clients: Lobbyists will be required to identify their clients when appearing at public meetings, as well as when contacting City representatives.

 Prohibited Acts: Lobbyists are prohibited from intentionally deceiving City representatives, representing they can control the vote or action of a City representative, or doing anything to place a City representative under personal obligation to the lobbyist or the lobbyist’s client.

 Penalties: Violations of the ordinance will result in the City Clerk posting on the City’s website the name of the lobbyists who have paid fines for violating the ordinance within the previous two years.
-Lobbyists who unintentionally violate the ordinance will pay fines of up to fifty dollars ($50.00) for the first violation; up to five hundred dollars ($500.00) for the second violation within one year from the date of a prior violation; and up to one thousand dollars ($1,000.00) for a third violation, or any subsequent violation, within one year from the date of the prior violations.
-In addition, any person who knowingly violates the ordinance will be subject to civil penalties of up to five thousand dollars ($5,000.00) for each violation.
+Lobbyists who unintentionally violate the ordinance will pay fines of up to $50.00 for the first violation; up to $500.00 for the second violation within one year from the date of a prior violation; and up to $1,000.00 for a third violation, or any subsequent violation, within one year from the date of the prior violations.
+In addition, any person who knowingly violates the ordinance will be subject to civil penalties of up to $5,000.00 for each violation.